uwejacobs/owm-weather/readme.txt

 = Unlimited weathers =
 OWM Weather uses WordPress Custom Post Types which allows for an unlimited number of weathers.

+= Multisite =
+Turn on the global setup mode and share your network setup and main site weather definitions throughout the network.

 = Weather-based Backgrounds =
 Define up to 7 different background colors or images depending on the weather condition.